Skip to content

 A typical team workflow looks like this:

-2. Everyone runs agr sync after pulling to stay up to date
+2. Everyone runs agr sync after pulling to stay up to date with the pinned commits

 Next steps